blairun/FinancialDo/README.md

 ---
 ## Getting Started

-These steps will get this application running for you using DigitalOcean. **Note that following these steps will result in charges for the use of DigitalOcean services**
+These steps will get this application running for you using DigitalOcean. **Note that following these steps will result in charges for the use of DigitalOcean services.**

 ## Requirements

 #### DigitalOcean
 You need a DigitalOcean account.
-If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new
+If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new.

 #### Plaid
 You will need to sign up for [Plaid](https://plaid.com/) and apply for the development plan.
 It may take a day to get approved.
 Sign up is free and limited to 100 items (i.e. banks), so it should be more than enough for personal use.